Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 \subsection{Code Evaluation}

-\textbf{Definition:} Code evaluation and testing are crucial tasks in software engineering that help ensure code quality, reliability, and expected functionality.
+\textbf{Definition:} Code evaluation is a crucial task in software engineering that help ensure code quality, reliability, and expected functionality.
 Code evaluation aims to perform static analysis on the code to identify potential issues and improvement points.
+When using LLM for code assessment, LLM analyzes the nature of the given code based on the requirements, such as detecting code plagiarism or assessing code compliance with coding standards.
+Therefore, tasks like code cloning and code smell detection also fall under this category within the scope of this article's definition.

 Code testing involves executing the code and checking if its behavior aligns with expectations to validate its correctness.
 However, code testing can be time-consuming and labour-intensive.
 Exploring the application of LLMs to automatically generate effective test cases based on a given code or directly evaluate the quality of a given code has attracted significant research attention.